About

 Mira continues to draw on her grounding in both classical and jazz disciplines, making regular appearances at home and abroad.
 Among her ongoing projects is a probing chamber jazz duo with British bassist Douglas Whates whose 2012 debut recording, Lumière, was released to wide critical acclaim.
 Fused with an acute awareness of space and texture, her approach in this context bears echoes of her first great influence, Bill Evans, with critics drawing comparisons to stylistically elusive artists such as Paul Bley.

 2016 brought about a return to her classical roots, in particular the rediscovery and further exploration of J.S.
-Bach, culminating in the 2017 recording of that most challenging of keyboard works, Goldberg Variations.
+Bach, culminating in the 2017 recording and album releasing of that most challenging of keyboard works, Goldberg Variations.

-In the Autumn of 2021 Opalińska started studying and working with the Taubman Approach under the guidance of her mentor and Master Teacher, Deren Eryilmaz, in London (UK).
-Currently she is preparing her submission for Taubman Teacher Training led by the Golandsky Institute, New York.
-Participant of Golandsky Institute's Symposiums, Masterclasses and Workshops upgrading her teaching skills and knowledge to provide high class tuitions for her students in Glasgow area.
+In the Autumn of 2021 Opalińska started studying and working with the Taubman Approach under the guidance of her mentor and Taubman Approach Master Teacher, Deren Eryilmaz, in London (UK).
+Participant of Golandsky Institute's Symposiums, Masterclasses, Workshops and private consultations upgrading her teaching skills and knowledge to provide high class tuitions for her students Glasgow are.

-In April 2023 Mira began her new solo project recording "Cat's Songs - 17 Haikus for Piano" composed by world class Polish drummer Bartłomiej Oleś (Oles Brothers).
-The seventeen little pieces are kept in an Ambient/Modern Classical vain and are due to be released later this year.
+In April 2023 Mira was involved in a new solo project recording "Cat's Songs - 17 Haiku for Piano" composed by world class Polish drummer Bartłomiej Oleś (Oleś Brothers).
+The seventeen little pieces are kept in an Ambient/Modern Classical vain.
+Recorded in April, released in December 2023 (Audio Cave, Poland).

 Press